cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/set-up-users-and-cases-in-advanced-ediscovery.md

 The first step is to assign users the requirement permissions in the Security &amp; Compliance Center so that they can me added as a member of an eDiscovery case.
 After a user is added as a member of a case in the Security &amp; Compliance Center, they'll be able to access the case in Advanced eDiscovery.

-To assign a user the necessary permissions so they can be added as a member of an eDiscovery case, see Step 1 in [](manage-ediscovery-cases.md#step1).
+To assign a user the necessary permissions so they can be added as a member of an eDiscovery case, see Step 1 in [eDiscovery cases in the Office 365 Security &amp; Compliance Center](ediscovery-cases.md#step-1-assign-ediscovery-permissions-to-potential-case-members).

 ## Step 2: Create an eDiscovery case and add members

 The next step is to create a new eDiscovery case in the Security &amp; Compliance Center and add members.
 Members of the case will then be able to access the case in Advanced eDiscovery.

-1. To create a new eDiscovery case, see Step in 2 in [](manage-ediscovery-cases.md#step2).
+1. To create a new eDiscovery case, see Step 2 in [eDiscovery cases in the Office 365 Security &amp; Compliance Center](ediscovery-cases.md#step-2-create-a-new-case).

-2. To add members to an eDiscovery case, see Step 3 in [](manage-ediscovery-cases.md#step2a).
+2. To add members to an eDiscovery case, see Step 3 in [eDiscovery cases in the Office 365 Security &amp; Compliance Center](ediscovery-cases.md#step-3-add-members-to-a-case)

 ## Step 3: Go a case in Advanced eDiscovery

 After you create an eDiscovery case and add members, you (or any member of the case) can access the corresponding case in Advanced eDiscovery.
-To access a case in Advanced eDiscovery, see Step 8 in [](manage-ediscovery-cases.md#gotoAeD).
+To access a case in Advanced eDiscovery, see Step 8 in [eDiscovery cases in the Office 365 Security &amp; Compliance Center](ediscovery-cases.md#step-8-go-to-the-case-in-advanced-ediscovery).

 ## See also